Doug's BMW E36

 The procedure to service the rear sway bar is similar to the front in concept, but the application is quite different.
 Let's get started.

 Remove the sway bar

 - Jack up the rear of the car, put it on jack stands, and remove the rear wheels.
 This is required for clearance as there is no practical way to get access to the fasteners on the top of the control arm near the spring without doing so.
 Believe me.
 I tried.

 - Lower the muffler.
 Unless you're using a lift and can manage to get the car 5+ feet into the air, you'll need to lower the muffler slightly to get the required clearance to remove the bar.
 If your muffler has twin exhaust pipes, look for the vacuum line going to the solenoid valve and disconnect it.
-Then, using a 12" extension and 13 mm socket, detach the two rear exhaust mounts from the body and pull the muffler down a few inches.
-The muffler can hang down without fear of damaging anything, but I wouldn't step on it or drive around with it like that.
+Release the muffler by supporting it with one hand and using a 13mm socket and ratchet to remove the two nuts holding the pinch clamps on either side of the muffler.
+The muffler can be gently released and allowed to hang without fear of damaging anything, but it would be unwise to step on it or drive the vehicle in this condition.

 - Remove the end link mounts from the upper control arm.
 Use either a short or deep 13mm socket along with a small ratchet to remove the nut that fastens each upper end link mount to the control arm.
 The nut is located just to the inside of the spring.
 The need for short and deep sockets will depend on the specific ratchet in use and the clearance present between the individual coils of the spring and the tool.
 On my car the deep socket worked well on the right side while the shallow socket worked best on the left.